- What is "Data"?

 - Reinstall the software as a purchase if you decide to activate your trial

-Bottom line: If you have robust Internet with a great connection to the Silicon Valley, California, area, you will be best served by cloud data.
+Bottom line: If you have robust Internet and you're not an academic user, you will be best served by Cloud Data.

 If you have an academic license (that is, you're a student or faculty member at an academic institution and you received your software license through your school), you should definitely select Local Data.
 If you select Cloud Data, you run the risk of other users changing your projects and/or Preference Sets.
 To move your drawing and project data from one computer to another, follow our steps to transfer drawings and project data between computers for academic installations.

 If you think you won’t want to renew your Land F/X license(s) each year, Cloud Data may not be for you.
 Users who are on Cloud Data and fail to pay their yearly renewal will instantly lose access to their existing projects, Preferences Sets, blocks, content, and other data that aren't backed up – not to mention our top-tier tech support.